mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 ## Conclusion

 With some minor modifications, it is possible to start deploying feature branches using Octopus Deploy.
 This allows you to get feedback quickly from your business owners, QA, or external users without requiring you to merge into master.
-This approach supports as many feature branches as you like and you can tear them as needed.
+This approach supports as many feature branches as you like and you can tear them down as needed.